philsch/ansible-redshift/README.md

 Redshift is not PostgreSQL, however we use a psql library for this module.
 This does the job, but at some points the library does not behave as expected, e.g. `cursor.rowcount` is not working.

+*Why is the result of a task always 'changed'?*

+I haven't found a way so far to check if the password of a user has actually changed or not.
+So even if no input parameter has changed, the module still sends an `ALTER` command to Redshift.
+But you can see from the other returned flags what was / will be changed.

 *Contribute!*